nrs-org/novelslop/content/vol_01/chap_05.typ

   By the time she finished searching up the song on her phone, the ceremony has ended.
-Those who were awarded stepped off the stage, and some not-so-sure-what-role-they-have people made some speeches that, no one really cared about, before the end was signaled.
+Those who were awarded stepped off the stage, and some not-so-sure-what-role-they-have people made some speeches that, no one really cared about, before the end was signaled with loud clapping noises.

   Mona returned to her classroom and sat on her desk.
-It was time for lunch break, so she took out her lunch box.
-Mona usually made her own lunch box, but for the special occasion of her entering high school, today's lunch was made by her dad.
+It was time for lunch break, so she took out the lunch box she brought since the morning.
+  Usually, it was Mona who made
+  her own lunch box, but for the special occasion of her entering high school, today's lunch was made by her dad.